kuzzleio/koncorde/README.md

 ```

-## Index and collection parameters

-Though it can be used in a variety of ways, most use cases for a data percolation engine imply to put it on top of some kind of storage database, dealing with large quantities of data.
-And the most common way to store data in a database (relational, NoSQL or whatnot), is in some kind of collection of data, regrouped in data indexes.

-Even though this engine can be instantiated multiple times just fine, each instance has a constant overhead cost which may quickly add up.

-To allow using this engine on top of databases, with dozens or even hundreds of collections and/or indexes, Koncorde emulates that kind of structure, making it able to handle large numbers of indexed filters, dispatched across a complex storage system.

-Using different `index` and `collection` parameters will make Koncorde effectively act as if it was looking for data in a database.

-If you do not need different indexes and/or collections, just use constants, as in the above example.

 ## Filter unique identifier

 Filter identifiers are unique hashes, dependant on the following:

 * filters in their [canonicalized form](https://en.wikipedia.org/wiki/Canonicalization)
-* the index and collection parameters (see [above](#index-and-collection-parameters))
 * a seed (see the engine's [constructor](#constructor) documentation)

 This means that: